Benefits of Email Marketing for Creative Entrepreneurs

 There's nothing wrong with reaching customers online through search engines and social media.
 It's smart and necessary if you want to build your business online.
 However, the more potential customers you can move over to your email list, the more control you have over your own company, and the more insurance you have against changes to marketing platforms, like search engines and social sites, that are beyond your control.

-Opportunities for MULTIPLE Points of Contact
+Opportunities for Multiple Points of Contact

 In marketing, there's a concept called the Rule of 7 that states customers need multiple touchpoints (7 to 13 is the range you'll often see quoted) before they will make a purchase.
 People need to hear your marketing message repeatedly over time and build trust.